-19. (1) Subject to this section, a person who is the keeper of a dog-
+19. (1) Subject to this section, a person who is the keeper of a dogis guilty of an offence and, on conviction, is punishable by a penalty not exceeding 5 penalty units.

 - (a) that is not registered; or - (b) of which he or she is not shown in the register as its keeper;